 Oh, this is tough.
 Who likes to write about themselves?

 First, I’m a born-again Christian.
-I know that seems redundant, but in today’s American culture, there are many who profess to be Christians, except they are are not born again.
+I know that’s redundant, but in today’s American culture, there are many who profess to be Christians yet are not born again.
 I know from experience.
 I was one of them.
 You can read my testimony here.

-I’m also a wife, mom, and “Grammy” to one (so far).
-My husband and I have raised/are raising nine awesome kids, ages twenty-six to four.
-We’ve been homeschooling since my oldest was in second grade, which is about eighteen years now, with three graduates down.
+I’m also a wife, mom, and grammy to one (so far).
+My husband and I have nine awesome kids, ages twenty-eight to six.
+We’ve been homeschooling since my oldest was in second grade, with five graduates down.

-I can’t label myself as to denomination.
-But I’m sort of Reformed and Baptist and non-denominational.
-I’ve been called a mystic because of my deep desire to love, think often of, and make much of Christ.
-But I know what mysticism is, and I know what New Ageism is, and who the author of both are, and I stay far away from them all (yes, I have experience in that area—again, read my testimony).
+I’m an amillennialist who believes in the doctrines of grace and believer’s baptism.
+I’ve been called a mystic because of my intense desire to love, think often of, and make much of Christ.
+But I know what real mysticism is, and I know what New Ageism is—and who their author is—and I stay far away from both (yes, I have experience in that area—again, read my testimony).

 My desire is to worship in spirit and truth (John 4:23-24).
 In other words, I seek holiness in my life (yes, I have been called a legalist as well) and usually know when I grieve the Holy Spirit with my sin.
 I just cannot do what most other Christians seem to be able to do.
-I desire that deep, deep relationship with Christ that comes when you are aware that the Holy Spirit is a person.
-He’s awesomely powerful—if you let Him out of the box which so many conservative Christians have put Him in, mostly out of a reaction to the excesses of the Charismatic movement—and allow Him to control your life.
-You know, being filled with the Spirit, as we’re commanded to do in Ephesians 5:18.
-No hocus pocus, no gold dust, not even speaking in tongues here.
-Just plain old New Testament Christianity in our twenty-first century—the Word and the Spirit.
-There is a balance.
+I desire that deep, deep relationship with Christ that comes when you are filled with the Holy Spirit, as we’re commanded to do in Ephesians 5:18.
+He’s awesomely powerful—if you surrender yourself to Him and allow Him to control your life.
+No weirdness or gold dust here though.
+And I don’t speak in tongues, although I do desire to prophesy and, most of all, to love.

 I’ve thought a long time about writing a blog, but it was never the right time.
 Then, one day, it was.
 So here I am, entering the world of blogging, so that women may be encouraged to think much of Christ, to seek holiness in their own lives, and to bring the gospel to others.
-I pray that what I write always brings glory to God.
+I pray that what I write may bring glory to God always.